A whimsical edge…..

 In the meantime I’ll continue to face my fear of edges head on.

 PS.
 This post is based on a previous post where I talked about my fear of edges.
-I’ve used creative license to update and reblog an earlier post.
+I’ve used creative license to update and reblog this earlier post.
 It is my blog after all!